 It rained all day yesterday, which led to an onslaught of ridiculous on the job injuries because no one I work with can walk across a parking lot without maiming themselves.
 I’ve begun to think these workers-comp cases should fall under the umbrella of “Pics or It Didn’t Happen.”
 More often than not, the pics don’t work in your favor—like with Kelly who got a $60,000 settlement after a fake ankle/back injury, yet still managed to get drunk and wear a gold toga whilst dancing on a table at her lake house.
 I know this happened, ‘cause I saw the pics.

-If these workers comp cases are to be believed, then apparently I work at an incredibly dangerous place—not because we serve the mentally ill—but because sometimes an office plant will poke you in the eye while you’re watering it.
+Above all, if these workers comp cases in my office are to be believed, then apparently I work at an incredibly dangerous place—not because we serve the mentally ill—but because sometimes an office plant will poke you in the eye while you’re watering it.

 Seriously, that happened.